Definition of Selling Expenses

 The following is the list of expenses that come under it:

-- Freight charges paid by the company: The charges paid by the company in the form of freight for delivering the goods to the customer are considered the selling expenses.
+- Freight charges paid by the company: The freight charges paid for delivering the goods to the customer are considered selling expenses.

 - Sales commission: Many companies pay the commission to different sales agents to boost sales in a particular area.
-As sales commission is directly related to the company’s selling activities, it is considered the sales expenses.
+As sales commission is directly related to the company’s selling activities, it is considered a sales expense.

 - The charges relating to the delivery vehicle: All the charges, including the fuel and other vehicle expenses through which delivery of the goods to the customer place, form part of the selling expenses.